MarkusSifft/SignalSnap/README.md

 # SignalSnap: Signal Analysis In Python Made Easy
 by M. Sifft and D. Hägele

-We present a fast Python toolbox for the higher-order spectral analysis of time series.
+We present a fast Python toolbox for higher-order spectral analysis of time series.
 The usual second-order power spectrum and its higher-order generalization - so-called bi- and trispectra - are efficiently calculated on any platform.
 The toolbox supports GPU acceleration using the ArrayFire library.
 The treatment of large datasets is not limited by available RAM.
 We were able to process 11.6 GB of data (given in the hdf5 format) within just one